huynhthaihoa/huynhthaihoa/README.md

 - **Leetcode:** [huynhthaihoa](https://www.leetcode.com/huynhthaihoa)
 - **Linkedin:** [huynhthaihoa](https://www.linkedin.com/in/huynhthaihoa/)

-I am a dedicated software research engineer who takes pleasure in delving into the capability of Computer Vision and Artificial Intelligence to address everyday challenges.
-My goal is to contribute towards creating a better world, particularly in transportation, education, and healthcare, for the well-being of my loved ones.
+I am a dedicated software research engineer who takes pleasure in delving into the capabilities of Computer Vision and Artificial Intelligence to address everyday challenges.
+My goal is to contribute to a better world, particularly in **transportation**, **education**, and **healthcare**, for the well-being of my loved ones.
 Throughout this lifelong and challenging journey, I eagerly anticipate collaborating with and learning from the amazing people around me.

 ---